 You probably have seen a golfer hitting the golf at the green, and the ball spins backward when in motion.
 The ball then hits the ground and backs up.
 This technique helps golfers hit the ball beyond the hole, and then the ball spins back towards the direction of the hole.

 If you have watched professional golfers, you see how often they put a backspin on a golf ball.
 Every golfer would love to hit a backspin, but most do not know how to do it.
-It is not magic, and you can learn how to put backspin on a golf ball.
+It is not magic, and you can learn how to put a backspin on a golf ball.

 The backspin technique is helpful when the golf ball has a green whose hole is close and right behind the sand trap.
 When the golf ball is in the air, you expect it to continue flying forward.
-However, in the backspin, the golf ball changes its direction and flies backward towards the player.
+However, in the backspin, the golf ball changes its direction and flies backward toward the player.
 As a golfer, you can learn how to do this.

 When the golf ball backs up, it creates a lift, and you can hit the golf ball farther.
 The spin will give the golf ball more lift, enabling it to move in both directions and move higher and farther.
 Also, the backspin makes it easy for you to control the golf ball once it hits the ground.